ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 ---

+# Setting up the Raspberry Pi lazy

+This short HowTo is for the lazy guys who aren't adventurers.
+Just [download this image](https://drive.google.com/drive/folders/1jEfDOJIkxnNSgx5FvXF2xUvo7-5Dww_1?usp=sharing), burn it onto your RPI's SD >= 4gb and feed it to your RPi.
+Done.
+Boooring! :stuck_out_tongue_winking_eye:

+---

-# Setting up the Raspberry Pi
+# Setting up the Raspberry Pi manual

-In this HowTo I assume that you are already familiar with setting up a Raspberry Pi.
+In this HowTo for the Indiana Jones' of you, I assume that you are already familiar with setting up a Raspberry Pi.

 Obviously you need a Raspberry Pi.
 Any model except the Pico will do, but remember that - even a RPi1 will do a fine job - the faster the RPi is, the more responsive your experience will be.